Head, Neck and Mouth Cancer Prevention

 Head & Neck Cancer prevention week

 Although sometimes more obscure, many cancers are influenced by direct stress.
 Increasing awareness of said stressors can be significantly helpful in minimizing cancer risk.
-Mindfulness of the quality of environment in which your tissues live within can help promote healthy behavior which will reduce your likelihood of getting cancer and assist you in feeling healthier.
+Mindfulness of the quality of the environment in which your tissues live can help promote healthy behavior, which will reduce your likelihood of getting cancer and assist you in feeling healthier.
 Remember, to minimize the likelihood of cancer development, make sure to increase your self-awareness and minimize stressful environmental influences.